191Ayush/Object-Detection-App/README.md

 # Object-Detection-App
-Its an objection detection android application.
+Its an object detection android application.